 1 coriander root

 1 handful of chilli leaves

-The curry paste prepared according to the above recipe (the whole paste)
+Curry paste prepared according to the above recipe.

 150 g tofu, diced

 200 ml coconut cream

 ½ tablespoon soy sauce

 2 Thai green eggplants, quartered

 Bring half of the coconut cream to the boil and dissolve the curry paste in it.
 Add the remaining cream and mix well.